gmoyanollc/gappware/README.md

 <h2>Example XSL Transformation</h2>

-The example provided includes an XSL Stylesheet file, convertCase.xsl, and an XML Schema file, EAFv2.8.xsd.
-Also provided is an example output file, OutputEAFv2.8.xsd, for expected results.
+The example folder includes convertCase.xsl and EAFv2.8.xsd.
+Also provided is an example output file, OutputEAFv2.8.xsd, containing expected results.

 The convertCase.xsl file drives the transformation process using values contained in variables declared at the top of the file.
 The variable values may be modified to reuse the convertCase.xsl file to drive transformations for XML Schema files having different requirements.

-The EAFv2.8.xsd file contains XML Element and Attribute Names described using UPPERCASE characters delimited by the underscore character ('_').
+The EAFv2.8.xsd file contains XML Element and Attribute Names described using UPPERCASE characters, delimited by the underscore character ('_').